• Menu

 Grand Canal of Venice - view of the Rialto

-The Grand Canal at nightfall
+The Grand Canal of Venice at Dusk

 Grand Canal from the Rialto Bridge